-This is the first entry in the Oregon Leadership Network's monthly blog series.
-Future posts will cover discipline policy and practice, high school success, English learners, and other topics related to building the capacity of education leaders to sustain research-based...
+Welcome to the Oregon Leadership Network's monthly blog series.
+Topics relate to building the capacity of education leaders to sustain research-based...